 While some adult children do become the primary caregiver for an aging parent, not all do so willingly.
 In other cases, friends or other relatives take on the responsibility, paid caregivers are hired, or the parent moves to assisted living or another type of senior living community.

 Not all mother-child relationships are the same, and sometimes, becoming your elderly mother’s caregiver isn’t in your best interests – or hers.
 If you often don’t see eye to eye with your mom, conflicts can easily arise when you step into the role of caregiver.
 Some child-parent relationships are strained due to prior estrangement or other complicated history, and the role reversal that occurs when an adult child becomes a caregiver for an elderly parent can bring those past issues to the surface.
+Or, perhaps your mother is never happy and that weighs on your own mental health.

 Are You the Best Caregiver for Your Elderly Mother?